Suicidal ideation is when you think about killing yourself. The thoughts might or might not include a plan to die by suicide.

 - Check your medication list to rule out possible causes

-They may ask questions like:
+They may ask questions such as:

 - Have you ever wished you were dead or wished you didn’t wake up?